medic/cht-docs/content/en/apps/tutorials/local-setup.md

 - View the login page to CHT webapp on localhost
 - Upload default settings to localhost

-## Brief overview of key concepts
+## Brief Overview of Key Concepts

-**CHT Core Framework** The Core Framework makes it faster to build full-featured, scalable digital health apps by providing a foundation developers can build on.
+*CHT Core Framework* The Core Framework makes it faster to build full-featured, scalable digital health apps by providing a foundation developers can build on.
 These apps can support most languages, are offline-first, and work on basic phones (via SMS), smartphones, tablets, and computers.

-**Medic Project Configurer** a.k.a ***medic-conf*** is command-line interface tool to manage and configure CHT apps.
+*Medic Project Configurer* a.k.a ***medic-conf*** is command-line interface tool to manage and configure CHT apps.

-**Docker** is a tool designed to make it easier to create, deploy, and run applications by using containers.
+*Docker* is a tool designed to make it easier to create, deploy, and run applications by using containers.

-**Containers** allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package.
+*Containers* allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package.

-## Required resources
+## Required Resources

 Before you begin, you need to have some useful software and tools that are required for things to work.